How To Host A Tea Party

 When you’re considering how to host a tea party, you must think about the tea party decor.
 A tea party is a great excuse to get a little fancy with things like a table cloth, real cloth napkins, vintage tea cups, and teaspoons.
 But again, if you prefer more informal you can make it whatever you want it to be.

-Vintage teacups and pots are easy item to find at the thrift store.
+Vintage teacups and pots are an easy item to find at your local thrift store.
+If you don’t have a matching tea set, don’t worry.
 The teacups don’t need to match, so it’s a fun item to pick them up as you see them.

 Most if not all of the foods at your tea party will be finger foods so there’s usually no need for much cutlery.
 Guests may need a tea spoon for their tea, and knife to spread butter, jam, and cream on their scones.

-Set each spot with a plate, or side plate and a tea cup.
+Set each spot at thee table setting with a plate, or side plate and a tea cup.

 A centre piece of flowers on the table is always a nice addition.
 There isn’t too much need for much else on the table, since the food and the tea are the stars of the show.